School/College: Helen Bader School of Social Welfare

 Option B: Non-Essay Option

-Students must complete the 33 graduate credits required, including the three proseminars.
-Essay not required.
+Students must complete the 33 graduate credits required, including the three proseminars and the criminal justice capstone seminar course.

 The student must complete all degree requirements within seven years of initial enrollment.